Skip to Main

 The Experimental Therapeutics (ET) Program provides an organized integrated infrastructure that enables both clinical translation of basic and population science research from Simmons research programs and identification of clinically relevant hypotheses for testing by the Center’s basic science programs.
 The Program is the main hub of cancer clinical trials in the SCCC.

-The four program specific aims focus on therapeutic development and biomarker discovery, where members work collectively to: Develop molecular therapeutic sensitizers by focusing on the development of unique tumor-selective agents that enhance existing therapies; Target tumor microenvironment with immunotherapy by modulating the role of immune cells in tumor progression; Advance imaging and drug delivery by developing novel imaging and nanotechnology delivery platforms to enhance cancer diagnosis and therapy; and Exploit cancer vulnerabilities by leveraging synthetic lethalities as new “targeted” therapy for cancer.
+The three program specific aims focus on therapeutic development and biomarker discovery, where members work collectively to: Target tumor microenvironment with immunotherapy by modulating the role of immune cells in tumor progression; Advance imaging and drug delivery by developing novel imaging and nanotechnology delivery platforms to enhance cancer diagnosis and therapy; and Exploit cancer vulnerabilities by leveraging synthetic lethalities as new “targeted” therapy for cancer.

 Yellow wiggly lines and green spots